DataShades/ckanext-theming/docs/theme.md

-# Creating CKAN themes
+# Creating CKAN Themes

-A CKAN theme allows you to customize the look and feel of your CKAN instance by providing a set of UI macros that can be used consistently across your site.
-The theming system works by providing a collection of macros that replace or augment the default UI elements.

 ## Theme Structure

-A CKAN theme should be organized in a specific directory structure:
+A CKAN theme should be organized in the following directory structure:

 ```
 your_theme/